Stefan0219/Notes/cs61c/RISCV Processor Design/RV-CPU-DESIGN.md

 ##### Memory
 ![[Pasted image 20220907103611.png]]

-For **read** operation we **don't** need to wait for the clock, just put the address of register or memory, the logic block will automatically pop up.
+For **read** operation we **don't** need to wait for the clock, just put the address of register or memory, the data will automatically pop up.
 For **write** operation we need to wait for the rising edge of the clock to write data.
 Each instruction during execution reads and updates the state of
 1. registers